Skip to main content

 • Why this happens

-• How ExtendSync works around it
+• How ExtendSync works around NetSuite limitations

 • How to customize your view for clarity